FLAG Film Festival launched in Summer 2014 as a 3-day event filled with

 The young people involved in planning FLAG gained experience in areas such as film and event programming, merchandise design, marketing and event coordination.

 FLAG 2014 was a huge success, with visitors from across the North West and Merseyside coming to get involved with the festival and to learn more about film.

-FLAG Film Festival was funded by the BFI’s Film Audience Network.
+FLAG Film Festival was supported by Film Hub North West Central, proud to be a partner of the BFI Film Audience Network.